Kenneth Diplock, Baron Diplock: Early life and legal career

-Kenneth Diplock was born in South Croydon, the son of solicitor William John Hubert Diplock and his wife Christine Joan Brooke.
+Kenneth Diplock was born in South Croydon, the son of solicitor William John Hubert Diplock and his wife Christine Joan (nee Brooke).
 He was educated at Whitgift School in Croydon and University College, Oxford, where he read chemistry and graduated with a second-class degree in 1929.
 He was Secretary of the Oxford Union for a term in 1929.
 He later become an honorary fellow of University College in 1958.

 Diplock was called to the bar by the Middle Temple in 1932.
 After two years in the chambers of Sir Valentine Holmes, KC, he transferred to the chambers of Sir Leslie Scott, KC.
-In 1939, he left legal practice for serve in the Second World War; in 1941, he joined the Royal Air Force, in which he reached the rank of squadron leader.
+In 1939, he left legal practice for service in the Second World War; in 1941, he joined the Royal Air Force, in which he reached the rank of squadron leader.
 From 1939 to 1948, he was secretary to the Master of the Rolls, Lord Greene.

 Returning to the bar in 1945, Diplock was made a King's Counsel in 1948, at the early age of 41.
 He acquired a large practice in commercial work and in advisory work for Commonwealth governments.
-He was Recorder of Oxford from 1951 to 1956.
+He was Recorder of Oxford from 1951 to 1956, and served on the Law Reform Committee.